BlockchainCommons/Learning-FROST-from-the-Command-Line/01_3_FROST_vs_MuSig.md

 MuSig2.

-> :book: ***What is MuSig?*** MuSig is a Schnorr-based multisignature protocol created by Gregory Maxwell, Andrew Poelstra, Yannick Seurin, and Pieter Wuille that creates aggregatable signatures that are simpler and more efficient than traditional ECDSA multsigs.
+> :book: ***What is MuSig?*** MuSig is a Schnorr-based multisignature protocol designed by Gregory Maxwell, Andrew Poelstra, Yannick Seurin, and Pieter Wuille that creates aggregatable signatures that are simpler and more efficient than traditional ECDSA multsigs.

 > :book: ***What is MuSig2?*** MuSig was originally released as a three-round protocol.
-When it was revamped as a second version, MuSig2, the number of signing rounds was reduced to two.
+When it was revamped into a second version, MuSig2, the number of signing rounds was reduced to two.
 A further variant called MuSig-DN protects against a specific sort of attack.

-The biggest difference between FROST and MuSig is that FROST is natively a threshold signature system (m of n where m≤n) while MuSig is a multisig signature system (n of n), with threshold signatures only accessible through the construction of Merkle trees where each leaf holding a different n-of-n signature.
+The biggest difference between FROST and MuSig is that FROST is natively a threshold signature system (m of n where m≤n) while MuSig is by default a multisig signature system (n of n), with threshold signatures only accessible through the construction of Merkle trees where each leaf holding a different n-of-n signature.

 The other big difference between the two is on the question of privacy.
 The privacy of FROST means that you have _deniability_: it's